RSample12/Rail-Data-Final-Project/README.md

 ## When are Trains Most Frequently Delayed?
 **Train departures**: Train departures are most frequent in the evenings

-Why departures are more frequent in the evenings:
+Why departures may be more frequent in the evenings:
 - *Evening rush hour*: many workers commute home in the evenings between 4-7pm
 - *Worker flexibility*: workers in industries with night shifts (like healthcare, hospitality, and manufacturing) may require a late night train, or even early morning
 - *Evening events*: social events, such as dining, concerts, movies, and happy hour are popular evening activities

-Why train departures may be less frequent in the mornings:
+Why departures may be less frequent in the mornings:
 - Lack of demand
 - Work schedules might offer more arrival flexibility in the mornings
 - Maintenance activities are often scheduled for early mornings when fewer trains are running